s10wen/kapow-skeleton/README.md

 # Kapow!
 Skeleton

-The Skeleton component of the Kapow! framework/boilerplate for WordPress builds.
+The Skeleton component of the Kapow! framework/boilerplate for WordPress site development.

 ## About